Knowledge base

 - This other guide is more specifically about Outlook.

-… and if your Outlook stops working after changing your email password, refer to this guide.
+… and if your Outlook stops working after a change to your email password, refer to this guide.

 Preamble